antonfirsov/docs/2019/07-July/ui-development-survey/ui-development-survey.md

 6. Are the applications you are working on for internal use only?
   - Yes
   - No
+7. What's your number one wish for mobile and desktop development in .NET?
-7. We'd love to learn from you!
+8. We'd love to learn from you!
 May we contact you?
 (Optional)
   - Name
   - Company
   - Email